mingyi850/fa20-lab1-code/apps/lab1/README.md

 # Agreement with Collaboration Policy
-I [REPLACE WITH YOUR NAME] have read the course collaboration policy.
+I Mingyi Lim have read the course collaboration policy.

 # Citations